 Aussie coffee & brunch – 2012 NE Alberta St, Portland, OR 97211

-Established in 2017, Proud Mary has been the leader in the hospitality industry in Melbourne, Australia since 2019.
+Proud Marry has been the leader in the hospitality industry in Melbourne, Australia since 2019.
 With their strong focus on quality products and service, Proud Mary is a prime successful Australian Cafe Model that really starts to gain positive attention in the PNW.

 Tusk’s menu rotates very often.
 It definitely took me a while to decide on what to order because their dishes were on a slightly higher-end, and I wanted to try everything.
 After a few hours of walking and shopping, I decided to keep it light and ordered 3 dishes.
 They were out of two things I wanted to try, but regardless, the food was amazing!
 I love the nuts and veggies used in each dish, well-seasoned, too!
 I ended up ordering a pita bread because there were not any carb or bread options.

 Service was quite slow as it took the staff a good 10 minutes to seat us.
-The restaurant is quite small but well-lit with candles.
-I love the pink hues and many cute interior details.
-I’d definitely come back for brunch because Tusk is definitely a brunch rather than a dinner restaurant.
+The restaurant is quite small but well-lit with candles at night.
+I love the pink hues and many cute interiors and design details.
+I’ll definitely come back for brunch because Tusk is definitely a brunch rather than a dinner restaurant.